kyledbusiness/iam-lifecycle-automation-lab/walkthrough.md

 - How role assignments are scoped to different resources
 - How to use KQL in Sentinel to investigate what users are doing

-Thanks to the Cyber Range team for putting this together and making it a strong learning experience.
+I'd like to give a thank you to Josh Madakor and the Cyber Range team for putting the Cyber Range together and making it a strong learning experience.